 Preparing to move to another country for study can be exciting and a bit overwhelming, but we're here to help.
-Below, find our tips for a smooth transition into the U.S., including information about health insurance, immunizations, banking, cell phones, and filing taxes.
+Read our tips for a smooth transition into the U.S., including information about health insurance, immunizations, banking, cell phones, and filing taxes.

 Federal and state law requires international students to obtain health insurance issued by a US insurance provider.
 You can purchase the required insurance from Lesley's insurance carrier.